Ways to Manage Knee and Joint Pain

 • Yoga or Tai Chi

-Repairing the Damage
+Repairing the Damage to Reduce Inflammation

 There are ways to manage the pain at the source through more invasive procedures.
-Most often we assume that once the cartilage in our knee joint wears away to nothing, our only option is to replace the entire joint through surgery.
+Most often, we assume that once the cartilage in our knee joint wears away to nothing, our only option is to replace the entire joint through surgery.
 While this is common, and many do find relief, it isn’t truly the only way to repair the damage.

-Injections Instead of Surgery
+Injections Instead of Surgery to Reduce Pain

-Yes, it’s true, once the cartilage breaks down in your knee joint it cannot regenerate itself.
+Yes, it’s true; once the cartilage breaks down in your knee joint, it cannot regenerate itself.
 But what if it could?
 At Northeast Knee and Joint Institute, we understand that the damage to a knee joint can be addressed without replacing the entire knee joint.
 This is because while we cannot rebuild your missing cartilage, we do have regenerative options that can work in place of what’s missing.

-Regenerative Medicine
+Regenerative Medicine to Improve Recovery

 Again, we cannot rebuild the cartilage that you have lost.
 However, we can add a similar material that can act as a shock absorber in place of the missing synovial fluid.
 This would help to provide the cushioning your joint needs to be able to function properly, and without the painful symptoms that come from bone-on-bone movement!

 Our injectable fluids can help to hydrate and protect the joint.
 When used in combination with platelet-rich plasma or stem cells, the body can adapt and heal without the need for surgery!
-The growth factors in your own platelets can help to heal the damage from worsening, and in some cases, even repair the damage.
-Stem cells can help to promote an even deeper healing because the body will assign them to replace the cells that are missing in the targeted area.
-This means that an injection of stem cells has the potential to become cells that the joint needs to regain its functionality.
+The growth factors in your own platelets can help to heal the damage from worsening and, in some cases, even repair the damage.

 Schedule Your Appointment at Northeast Knee and Joint Institute Today!